-- MD, DM, DO, DPO, DDS, DMD or DPT degrees may qualify for a physician mortgage loan with First Citizens Bank.
+- MD, DM, DO, DPO, DDS, or DMD degrees may qualify for a physician mortgage loan with First Citizens Bank.
 Additionally, those with PA, CRNA and CRNP designations may also qualify.

 - A minimum credit score of 700 is recommended for doctor mortgage programs.